greydanus/greydanus.github.io/_posts/2019-05-15-hamiltonian-nns.markdown

 [^fn1]: Rupp, M., Tkatchenko, A., Muller, K.R., and Von Lilienfeld, O. A. [Fast and accurate modeling of molecular atomization energies with machine learning](https://arxiv.org/abs/1109.2618).
 Physical review letters, 108(5): 058301, 2012.
 [^fn2]: Schutt, K. T., Arbabzadah, F., Chmiela, S., Muller, K. R., and Tkatchenko, A. [Quantum chemical insights from deep tensor neural networks](Quantum chemical insights from deep tensor neural networks).
 Nature communications, 8:13890, 2017.
-[^fn3]: Lutter, M., Ritter, C., and Peters, J. [Deep lagrangian networks: Using physics as model prior for deep learning.
-International Conference on Learning Representations](https://openreview.net/forum?id=BklHpjCqKm), 2019.
+[^fn3]: Lutter, M., Ritter, C., and Peters, J. [Deep lagrangian networks: Using physics as model prior for deep learning.](https://openreview.net/forum?id=BklHpjCqKm), International Conference on Learning Representations, 2019.
 [^fn4]: Battaglia P, Pascanu R, Lai M, Rezende DJ.
 [Interaction networks for learning about objects, relations and physics](https://arxiv.org/abs/1612.00222).
 Advances in neural information processing systems, 2016
 [^fn5]: They also need to obey a set of relations called the Poisson bracket relations, but we’ll ignore those for now.
 [^fn6]: More generally, this quantity can be anything that does not change over time and has nonzero derivatives w.r.t. the coordinates of the system.
 But in this work we’ll focus on total energy.